cBioPortal/cbioportal-docker-compose/README.md

 ```

 ## Advanced topics
+### Clickhouse Mode
+We also support Clickhouse mode for the Study View page which uses Clickhouse as the database and is much faster than the legacy MySQL implementation.
+Follow the steps below to run cBioPortal Docker Compose in clickhouse mode.
+1. Modify [.env](.env) to use clickhouse-compatible release of cBioPortal.
+    ```text
+    ...
+    DOCKER_IMAGE_CBIOPORTAL=cbioportal/cbioportal:master
+    ...
+    ```
+2. Run init script
+    ```shell
+    ./init.sh
+    ```
+3. Start cBioPortal with clickhouse
+    ```shell
+    docker compose -f docker-compose.yml -f addon/clickhouse/docker-compose.clickhouse.yml up
+    ```

 ### Run different cBioPortal version

 A different version of cBioPortal can be run using docker compose by declaring the `DOCKER_IMAGE_CBIOPORTAL`